 1. INTRODUCTION

-This document contains the standards to be followed by Goodyear Asia Pacific SAP R/3 implementation and other Goodyear SAP R/3 rollout projects for developing and maintaining SAP applications.
+This document contains the standards to be followed by Goodyear ABAP Development Team to SAP R/3 implementation and other Goodyear SAP R/3 rollout projects for developing and maintaining SAP applications.
 The objectives of the standards are to:

 1. Provide consistency to facilitate maintenance.